wp-plugins/blogvault-real-time-backup/readme.txt

 Additional licenses for backups are available at a lower price.
 Please visit our [Plans and Pricing page](http://blogvault.net/pricing/?bvsrc=backup-plugin-readme) for all the details.

-= Do you have any Unlimited Backup plans =
+= Do you have any Unlimited Backup plans? =
 Yes.
 We have 3 great developer plans which let you backup as many sites as you like without worrying about licenses.
 You can learn more about these backup plans at [Unlimited WordPress Backup Plans](http://blogvault.net/unlimited-plans/?bvsrc=backup-plugin-readme)

 = Can I change my backup plan? =
 Yes, you can change your backup plan at anytime right from the blogVault dashboard.

-= How do I update the blogVault Backup Plugin =
+= How do I update the blogVault Backup Plugin? =
 You can update the blogVault Backup Plugin from within the WordPress Admin Panel itself.
 We have published the backup plugin in the WordPress Repository.
 We regularly update our backup plugin.
 Alternatively you can update the plugin from the blogVault Dashboard too.

-= How do I start using the blogVault backup plugin?
-You need to first install and activate the backup plugin just like other WordPress plugins.
+= How do I start using the blogVault backup plugin? = You need to first install and activate the backup plugin just like other WordPress plugins.
 Once completed, you must register yourself with blogVault.
 The backup starts immediately after this step.
 You can also track the progress of your backup from the blogVault dashboard.
 The first backup may take a little longer, depending on the size of your site.
 However, further backups are done in a jiffy owing to our incremental backup approach.

-= How do I perform an auto restore of my backup?
+= How do I perform an auto restore of my backup? =
 The blogVault backup plugin automatically restores your site from a backup within a few minutes.
 You have the option of choosing any backup version in the last 30 days.
 To start an auto restore, simply click on the Auto-Restore link on the blogVault dashboard and following the steps below -
 * Enter the FTP details of the server where the backup needs to be restored.
 * Select the folder within your server where the backup files need to be transferred.
 This is the same as the 'root' folder from where your site will be served.
 * Lastly, enter the database details of your WordPress install.
 The blogVault backup plugin will restore your database from the chosen backup version.
 Once completed, you backup is restored completely to your site.

-= Is there a way to validate my backup?
+= Is there a way to validate my backup? =
 There is a very easy way to validate your backup - Test Restore.
 The Test Restore feature restores a backup temporarily on our test servers.
 The site that is created is a replica of the original one.

-= Does blogVault support migration? blogVault can help you move your site seamlessly between hosts or domains.
+= Does blogVault support migration? =
+blogVault can help you move your site seamlessly between hosts or domains.
 The latest backup is used to do this and the steps are similar to that of Auto Restore.
 You must first setup the new location for migration by creating the domain and installing WordPress.To begin migration, simply click on the Migrate-Site link on the blogVault dashboard and following the steps below -
 * Enter the FTP details of the new server where the backup needs to be restored.
 * Select the folder within your server where the backup files need to be transferred.
 This is the same as the 'root' folder from where your site will be served.
 * Lastly, enter the database details of your new WordPress install.
 The blogVault backup plugin will restore your database from the chosen backup version.
 Once completed, your site is migrated to the new location using the latest backup version.
 You can update the DNS record to point to the new location whenever you are ready to go live with the new site.

 = My site underwent a significant upgrade and the automatic backup is scheduled after 5 hours.
-Can I initiate a backup manually?
+Can I initiate a backup manually? =
 Definitely. blogVault supports on demand backup that lets you initiate backups whenever you want.
 Just click on the Backup Now link from the blogVault dashboard and your backup will be done right away.

-= Can I change the schedule for the automatic backup?
-Yes, you can pick any convenient time of the day for when the automatic backup should take place.
+= Can I change the schedule for the automatic backup? = Yes, you can pick any convenient time of the day for when the automatic backup should take place.

 = I am about to upgrade my site and the next schedule backup is due in an hour.
-Can I put it off until my upgrade is completed?
+Can I put it off until my upgrade is completed? =
 You can use our Pause Backup feature to temporarily suspend the backup schedule.
 Once you are ready to continue, click on Resume Backup.

-= Can I backup a local site using blogVault?
+= Can I backup a local site using blogVault? =
 Local sites are commonly used as a development setup by designers while creating or modifying sites for their clients.
 This activity can span over many weeks and involves considerable effort.
 Hence it is crucial to take regular backups as a single crash could translate to days/ weeks of wasted effort.
 However, blogVault only supports backup for publicly accessible sites.
 But there is a simple workaround to this problem.
 You need to first use a tool that makes your site available outside of your local network.
 From then on, you can use blogVault to backup your site just like any other.

 Ngrok is one such service that helps you make this transition for your site.
 It provides a URL to your site that you can use just as any regular site during backup.
 Any request to view the URL will first reach ngrok's public servers from where it is redirected to your local network.